Marco-Brescia/Marco-Brescia/README.md

 ### 🚀 Current Projects
 - Contributing to **CiviConnect**: A platform for civic engagement built with **Dart**
-- Developing **SGARB-AI**: A deep learning system for artwork recognition
+- Founder **SGARB-AI**: A deep learning system for artwork recognition

 ---